State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

 Las Vegas incorporates mandatory energy compliance verification into the plan review and third-party review and inspections.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city provides upfront support in the form of one-on-one assistance.

 Policies Targeting Existing BuildingsList All